-Students who live on campus can designate an individual to be contacted in the event that they are determined to be missing.
+Students who live on campus can designate an individual to be contacted if they are determined to be missing.
 The registered information will be maintained confidentially to the extent permitted by law and will be accessible only to authorized campus officials.
-The University will not disclose the identity of the confidential contact except to law enforcement personnel in furtherance of a missing individual investigation.
+The University will not disclose the confidential contact's identity except to law enforcement personnel in furtherance of a missing individual investigation.